vkdlxj008/code_ch/README.md

 Tic Tac Toe
 A simple Tic Tac Toe game implemented in Python.
 This project includes a graphical user interface (GUI) using the Turtle graphics library for drawing the game board and Tkinter for dialogs.
+I've spent all four hours working on this code.

 Files
 board.py: Manages the game board state and game logic.